-FUNCTION DESCRIPTION
+FUNCTIONAL DESCRIPTION

-The functions performed by the disk storage drive and the signals (Figure 3-1 and Table 3-1) exchanged with the controller are described in the first part of Section 3.
-(For a detailed description of the logical functions of the unit, refer to the Diagrams and Wire List manual.)
-The second part of Section 3 relates the major assemblies of the unit to the previously discussed functions.
-Unit cooling, the disk pack, and data recording sections are included last as an aid in understanding the overall operation.
+Functional description is divided into five parts.
+The first part considers the disk storage drive in terms of the general functions it performs and the signals (Figure 3-1 and Table 3-1) exchanged with the controller.
+(For a detailed description of the logical functions of the unit, refer to the Diagrams and Wire List Manual.)
+The second part relates the major assemblies of the unit to the previously discussed functions.
+The last three parts (unit cooling, the disk pack, and data recording) cover subjects which are not functional entities, but are an aid in understanding overall operation.